Drew Waters Preview, Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is hitting .234 with 10 doubles, five triples, eight home runs and 27 walks.
+- Waters is batting .231 with 10 doubles, five triples, eight home runs and 27 walks.

-- In 57.5% of his 87 games this season, Waters has picked up at least one hit.
-He's also had 17 multi-hit games.
+- Waters has picked up a hit in 56.8% of his 88 games this year, with at least two hits in 19.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.